Note: This article was updated on Dec. 6, 2019 to reflect changes in work search requirements.

 Do I have to look for work if I have a seasonal job?

+It depends.
 Most seasonal employees are not exempt from seeking work.
 Job attached designations are limited to 16 weeks of reduction of hours or layoff.
-This is applied statewide – with no exceptions to the rule.
-Enforcing the policy statewide has eliminated the difficulty – and often inequity – of assessing seasonal conditions that vary significantly from one region of the state to another.
+This is applied statewide with no exceptions to the rule.

 If claimants do not have a definite return-to-work date within 16 weeks of their layoff or reduction in hours, they must look for work.
 We aren’t saying you can’t go back to your previous employer, but you will need to look for work during the time you are off.
 It may be in an occupation that is busy during a time opposite your normal industry.
 For example, someone who works as a U.S. Forest Service lookout in the summer could go to work driving a school bus in the fall and winter months.

 Remember, if you apply for benefits and you are instructed to look for work, you are not coded in the system as job-attached.
 You will be expected to seek work unless otherwise instructed.
-If you are coded as job attached during the filing process, but it is later determined you are not job attached, you will receive a notice in the mail.
-Please call us at 208-332-8942 with questions.
+Please call us at (208) 332-8942 with questions.

 Do I have to look for work if I belong to a union?